TanusriBhowmick/TanusriBhowmick/README.md

 <hr>

-I am a student at the University of North Carolina, Charlotte.
+<p align="center">I am a student at the University of North Carolina, Charlotte.
 My interest lies in the branch of data science and the fields included in it like data visualization, and data privacy.
-Currently research assistant for Dr. Liyue Fan in data privacy working on the data privacy attacks on machine learning models using interpretability
+Currently research assistant for Dr. Liyue Fan in data privacy working on the data privacy attacks on machine learning models using interpretability.</p>

 <hr>